 Keep queuing and you’ll eventually win on the shuffle.
 There are going to be games where you’ll just have more powerful cards than your opponent and run them over.
 There will be other games where you’re on the receiving end.

 There are some strategic points to consider.
 It’s often a good play to cast the First Wish on turn 1.
 You’ll likely get a Flame Imp which can give you a great start.
 It almost forces your opponent to cast their Wish to answer.
-Be careful to not overcommit to the board until you know your opponent has cast his last Wish, because they’ll get a Twisting Nether and reset you quick.
+Be careful to not overcommit to the board until you know your opponent has cast his last Wish, because if you have a strong board when they do, they’ll get a Twisting Nether and reset you quick.
 You want to be the player with the last “Third Wish” to close out the game.

-Don’t give up, even if the situation seems hopeless, and you’re losing to a rug.
-You never know when you will draw your next wish for that perfect answer you need to flip the script and pull victory from the jaws of defeat.
+Don’t give up, even if the situation seems hopeless and you’re losing to a rug.
+You never know when you’ll draw your next wish for that perfect answer you need to flip the script and pull victory from the jaws of defeat.

 Good luck with this week’s Brawl, everyone!